-$Source: Metropolitan \ Transportation \ Commission \ Travel \ Demand \ Forecasts \ 2016 \ and \ 2018$
+Source: Metropolitan Transportation Commission Travel Demand Forecasts 2016 and 2018

-Tables 2 through 4 revise information presented in the EIR regarding Year 2040 conditions under the Plan that were not tied to a particular analysis of Plan impacts but provided background information that informed the assessment of potential impacts.
-Table 5, Revised EIR Table 2.1-16, reflects changes to pertrip commute travel times by mode as a result of the Amendment to the Plan, which was analyzed in the EIR under Impact 2.1-1.
+Tables 2 through 4 revise information presented in the Final EIR regarding Year 2040 conditions under the Plan that were not tied to a particular analysis of Plan impacts but provided background information that informed the assessment of potential impacts.
+Table 5, Revised Final EIR Table 2.1-16, reflects changes to per-trip commute travel times by mode as a result of the Amendment to the Plan, which was analyzed under Impact 2.1-1.
 The Final EIR found that the Plan's shorter average distances between home and employment correlates with reduced walk and transit and commute travel times.
 This impact was considered less than significant.
-The Amendment results in an improvement to commute travel times due to a slight decrease in transit travel times; however, the decrease is negligible relative to baseline conditions (2015).
-All other modes' travel times remained constant relative to the Final EIR.
+The Amendment results in a minor increase in per-trip commute travel times for drive alone and carpool modes; however, the increases were not significant (greater than 5 percent) relative to baseline conditions (2015).
+All other modes' travel times remained constant or improved relative to the Final EIR.
+The Amendment does not result in any changes to the significance conclusions regarding per-trip commute travel times relative to the Final EIR.

-Table 6 Revised EIR Table 2.1-19 Per-Capita Daily Vehicle Miles of Travel by Level of Service by County (2015-2040)
+Table 6 Revised Table 2.1-17 Per-Trip Non-Commute Travel Time, by Mode (2015-2040)